Hell's Paradise (TV series)

-is a Japanese anime television series based on the Hell's Paradise: Jigokuraku manga series by Yuji Kaku.
-The anime was directed by Kaori Makita, animated by MAPPA and produced by Twin Engine.
-The story follows ninja Gabimaru and executioner Yamada Asaemon Sagiri as they search for the elixir of life.
+is a Japanese anime television series produced by Twin Engine, animated by MAPPA, and directed by Kaori Makita.
+It is based on the manga series Hell's Paradise: Jigokuraku by Yuji Kaku.
+The series stars voice actors Chiaki Kobayashi as Gabimaru along with Yumiri Hanamori, Rie Takahashi, Ryōhei Kimura, Tetsu Inada, and Makoto Koichi.
+It follows the infamous ninja Gabimaru and executioner Yamada Asaemon Sagiri as they search for the elixir of life, upon orders from the shogunate.

-The first season aired from April to July 2023, on TV Tokyo and other networks.
-A second season is set to premiere in January 2026.
-Crunchyroll streamed the series internationally outside of Asia, while Netflix streamed it in Asia-Pacific.
+The first season premiered on TV Tokyo and its TX Network affiliates from April to July 2023, and garnered critical acclaim in both Japan and the West, with critics praising the elements set within the dystopian environment.
+A second season aired on the same network and affiliates from January to March 2026.
+Crunchyroll streams the series internationally outside of Asia, while Netflix streams it in most countries in the Asia-Pacific region.

+Critics praised Hell's Paradise for its character-building, action, animation, visuals, and humor.
+Reviewers had also commented on characters' backstories.

 Plot

-The story follows ninja Gabimaru being sentenced to execution, but nothing seems to kill him due to his superhuman body.
-Believing his love for his wife to be subconsciously keeping him alive, executioner Yamada Asaemon Sagiri offers him the chance to be pardoned of all crimes by the Shogunate if he finds the elixir of life on Shinsenkyo, a legendary realm recently discovered southwest of the Ryukyu Kingdom.
+The story follows ninja Gabimaru being sentenced to execution, but nothing seems to kill him due to his superhuman-like body.
+Gabimaru believes his love for his wife is what subconsciously keeps him alive.
+Executioner Yamada Asaemon Sagiri offers him the chance to be pardoned of all crimes by the Shogunate if he finds the elixir of life on Shinsenkyo, a legendary realm recently discovered southwest of the Ryukyu Kingdom.
 After losing five expedition teams sent to the island, this time the Shogunate sends a group of death row convicts.
 The convicts are each given a Yamada Asaemon executioner, who they must return with in order to obtain the pardon.